UAL-RE/lc-containers_vms/episodes/containers-part2.md

 and
 https://www.tutorialspoint.com/how-to-pass-command-line-arguments-to-a-python-docker-container

 for example of passing arguments to a script.
+Passing arguments might be too much.

 ::::::::::::::::::::::::::::::::::::: challenge